dcos/dcos/packages/adminrouter/extra/src/README.md

 * become disconnected from Mesos for some reason, but *MAY* come back at some point

-Note that in DC/OS Enterprise  only frameworks that are started by Root Marathon can be routed to.
+Note that in DC/OS Enterprise, only frameworks that are started by Root Marathon can be routed to.

 What is more - continuous installation and removal of a framework using the same